-These points should be used as a template to record more info and context should be given inside each point.
+These points should be used as a template to record more info, giving context inside each point.

 2. Use a Standard Template

-By making a more standardized process we can create a template for meeting minutes that can be just populated in each meeting.
+By making a more standardized meeting minutes format, we can create a template for meeting minutes that can be populated in each meeting.
 Consistency in minutes can be a great time saver when there are huge numbers of notes floating around.

-Also, anyone reading the meeting minutes can quickly jump to a specific section without wondering where it is written because of the standard and easy-to-use template.
+Also, anyone reading the meeting minutes made with a standard meeting minutes format can quickly jump to a specific section without wondering where it is written because of the standard and easy-to-use template.

-For making a good template, just write down the basic essentials that need to be recorded, and as the requirement increases keep adding some more points.
+For making a good standard meeting minute format, write down the bare essentials that need to be recorded, and as the requirement increases, keep adding some more points.
 It should not be very complex but short, to the point, and concise.

 3. Write Meeting Minutes While You Still Remember Them

-This one is a no brainer.
-We all have limited capacity to remember information and while juggling through a lot of tasks in meetings it is obvious to start forgetting some bits of information gradually.
+This one is a no-brainer.
+We all have limited capacity to remember information, and while juggling through a lot of meetings, it is obvious to start gradually forgetting some bits of information.

 It is best to write meeting minutes as the meeting happens rather than waiting for the conversation to get over or for someone to take a pause.
-For writing minutes any online document editor or a note-taking app can be used.
+For writing minutes, you can use any online document editor or a note-taking app.
 Fireflies is one such app that allows you to get rid of the traditional method of note-taking.

-Sticking to facts not only helps in a stable growth but keeps professional clashes at bay.
+Sticking to facts not only helps in stable growth but keeps professional clashes at bay.

 5. Record Actions and Owners

 In meetings, a lot of stuff is drawn on boards for easy explanation and discussion.
-Simply take a snap of it and insert them into documents.
-Other people will love it as they can get an extremely accurate context of the meeting discussion.
+Take a snap of it and insert them into documents.
+Other people will love it as they can get a highly accurate context of the meeting discussion.

-Photos are great at explaining what was exactly discussed as compared to you trying to explain the same in words.
+Photos are great at explaining what was precisely discussed compared to you trying to explain the same in words.

 7. Listen More, Summarize Later

-It is very crucial to listen more at the time of the meeting to understand what is being said and exactly in which context.
-If you keep writing as someone is speaking it can make things unclear.
+Listening more at the meeting is crucial to understand what is being said and precisely in which context.
+If you keep writing as someone is speaking, it can make things unclear.

 Try to listen clearly and openly to all the discussion and summarize it later if required or wait until someone ends their point.
-This, along with other meeting etiquettes are important to be followed in every meeting, be it online or offline.
+This and other meeting etiquettes should be followed in every meeting, be it online or offline.

 8. Remain Neutral

-Meeting minutes should not include any type of biases regarding certain people or what ‘he said, she said’ conversation.
-Notes should be more towards meeting agenda, what was discussed, actions taken, and what the next steps are.
+Meeting minutes should not include biases regarding specific people or what ‘he said, she said’ conversation.

-Minutes should clearly reflect on the meeting without any biases towards any employee or a certain conversation.
+Minutes should reflect on the meeting without any biases towards any employee or a particular conversation.
 Do not add any unnecessary details and keep it professional.

 Make sure whoever is assigned to take meeting minutes is ready before the meeting commences.

-They should be aware and well versed of all the tools or software or devices they would need for recording or highlighting key points during the meeting.
-This is one of the most important ways of increasing the meeting productivity.
+They should be aware and well-versed in all the tools or software, or devices they would need to record or highlight key points during the meeting.
+This is one of the most important ways of increasing meeting productivity.

-During the meeting, you might be writing everything and anything but at the end of it, a concise and clear summary of the meeting should be presented.
-It works well to provide an overview of key decisions and actions taken during the meeting.
+During the meeting, you might write all that you hear as important.
+But at the end of it, you should present a concise and clear summary of the meeting, and it works well to provide an overview of critical decisions and actions taken during the meeting.

-Before sending the meeting minutes to everyone they should be proofread by different people to make sure everything is correct and the language used in the notes is in the correct tone.
-These notes are extremely important from an organization's point of view.
-They must not contain any errors, be it lingual or factual.
+Before sending the meeting minutes to everyone, they should be proofread by different people to make sure everything is correct and the language used in the notes is in the right tone.
+These notes are critical from an organization's point of view.
+They must not contain any errors, be they linguistic or factual.

-Ideally, after the meeting, meeting minutes should be sent to people who were not present, people who are in important decision-making positions, and the people that might benefit from the information discussed.
+Ideally, after the meeting, meeting minutes should be sent to people who were not present, people in important decision-making positions, and the people who might benefit from the information discussed.
 It should be prepared and sent within a few hours.
-Before sending, all the above-mentioned checks should be done and it could be also approved by the meeting organizer or the main host.

-The task of taking meetings minutes is extremely tedious and is heavily dependent on human intervention.
-This increases the chances of error and miscommunication.
-To avoid this and make this whole process as seamless and error-free as possible, there are a bunch of tools available out there that can be used to enhance the experience.
+Taking meetings minutes is highly tedious and is heavily dependent on human intervention, which increases the chances of error and miscommunication.
+To make the process seamless and error-free, you can find additional tools to enhance the experience.

 Last 2 Cents

-With these meeting minute taking tips for beginners you can get started for more efficient notes taking process.
+With these meeting minute-taking tips for beginners, you can get started for a more efficient notes-taking process.

-Minute taking is a very crucial job for any business.
-All the previous minutes can be utilized to make sure the next meeting is not repeating the same agenda and can be continued from what has been discussed previously.
+Minute taking is an essential job for any business.
+You can utilize all the previous minutes to ensure the next meeting is not repeating the same agenda and can be continued from what has been discussed previously.
 This keeps the business moving in the right direction.